The beginning of the spring semester at Elgin Community College will be here before you know it! Are you as excited as we are?

 - Meet new friends and explore causes that are important to you by way of a student club.

-- Stay organized and on top of your coursework through use of a free student planner provided by Student Life.
+- Stay organized and on top of your coursework through the use of a free student planner provided by Student Life.

 - Try new things and meet new people at fun Welcome Weeks activities offered by Student Life during the first couple weeks of the semester.